Sam Angel (soccer): IFK Norrköping

 On March 1, 2024, Angel signed her first professional contract with Damallsvenskan club IFK Norrköping, inking a one-year deal.
 She immediately slotted in as the starting left back and quickly started logging minutes with the Swedish team, starting in 26 of 26 Damallsvenskan league games.
 She scored her first Damallsvenskan goal on May 5, 2024, helping Norrköping beat rivals Linköping.
-In August 2024, Angel signed a 1 year contract extension with Norrköping, keeping her with the club through November 2025.
+In August 2024, Angel signed a 1-year contract extension with Norrköping, keeping her with the club through November 2025.
 She finished her rookie season as an Iron Woman, playing every minute of every game.
 She was a staple on the backline and helped IFK Norrköping finish 5th place in Damallsvenskan, the highest league finish in team history.

 The following year, Angel helped lead the team to a historic Svenska Cupen run, where they reached the final before being defeated by Hammarby.
 She appeared in all of Norrköping's matches prior to her departure.
 In her final match with the club, she scored the game-tying goal against Växjö DFF in an eventual 1–1 draw.

 Chicago Stars

 Angel returned to the United States in June 2025, signing a two-year contract with Chicago Stars FC.
 She made her NWSL debut on August 31, 2025, starting and playing 72 minutes in a 1–1 draw with the Washington Spirit.
 Angel would go on to make 3 more appearances in her first year with Chicago as the Stars finished the season in last place.

+On April 6, 2026, Angel joined NWSL expansion team Boston Legacy FC on loan through June with the mutual option for the clubs to extend the loan for the rest of the season.
+She did not earn any playing time for Boston before being recalled to Chicago on July 1, 2026.

+On July 17, 2026, Angel was sent out on loan once again, this time to USL Super League club DC Power FC through the end of the year.
+She debuted for the club on August 15, 2026, earning the start in DC Power's season-opening loss to the Carolina Ascent.